vinodkd/guts/src/book/01_size.md

 		|stop            |
 		+----------------+

 So, what then, is the size of an `if`?
-The size of the main branch contributes to the length of the program it's in, while the size of the alternate branch adds to the width of the program.
+The size of the main branch contributes to the length of the program it's in, while the size of the alternate branch can be considered as adding to the width of the program.
 It seems safe to say, therefore, that:

 		size(if)      = size(condition check) + sum(size of individual branches)
 					  =  c + sum(b)